public class Datum

 while "1979-01-02T00:00" - "1 hour" = "1979-01-01T23:00" (this datum's units.)

-- Datum to add, that is convertible to this.getUnits() or offset units.public Datum subtract(java.lang.Number a, Units units)
+Note also the resolution of the result is calculated.datum - Datum to add, that is convertible to this.getUnits() or offset units.public Datum subtract(java.lang.Number a, Units units)

-the context of units
+the context of units.

 The returned Datum will have units according to the type of units subtracted.